PaulHaeberli/QOImovie/README.md

     % ./qoimdemo -print test.qoim

+To concatenate several .qoim files:

+    % ./qoimcatin1.qoim in2.qoim in3.qoim out.qoim

 To test everything:

     # make testall

 I'm thinking this could be a nice way to store animated icons and UI elements.

-Now considering adding multi-resolution support so the movie could be stored in any number of different sizes.
+Adding multi-resolution support so the movie could be stored in any number of different sizes.

 WARNING: file format may be changing (a tiny bit) in the near future.